meditationstuff/protocol_1/main.txt.md

 It can also be helpful to start very far apart!
 Everyone ten to thirty feet away from each other!
 And then move in slowly over minutes or even days.

-0. Consider at least n=2 people: A (you) and B (someone else)
+* 0. Consider at least n=2 people: A (you) and B (someone else)

-1. Consider a provisional move M that you can take.
+* 1. Consider a provisional move M that you can take.
 (Some possibly counterintuitive valid moves M could be e.g. “waiting attentively” or “hopefully being genuinely attentive and responsive while simultaneously planning a move.”)
-2. Classify M as one of the below:
+* 2. Classify M as one of the below:
-a) bad for A and bad for B
+	* a) bad for A and bad for B
-b) bad for A and good for B
+	* b) bad for A and good for B
-c) good for A and bad for B
+	* c) good for A and bad for B
-d) good for A and good for B
+	* d) good for A and good for B
-3. For the selected classification in (2), of (a)-(d), classify this classification further as one of the below:
+* 3. For the selected classification in (2), of (a)-(d), classify this classification further as one of the below:
-a) believed false by A and believed false by B and actually false
+	* a) believed false by A and believed false by B and actually false
-b) believed false by A and believed false by B and actually true
+	* b) believed false by A and believed false by B and actually true
-c) believed false by A and believed true by B and actually false
+	* c) believed false by A and believed true by B and actually false
-d) believed false by A and believed true by B and actually true
+	* d) believed false by A and believed true by B and actually true
-e) believed true by A and believed false by B and actually false
+	* e) believed true by A and believed false by B and actually false
-f) believed true by A and believed false by B and actually true
+	* f) believed true by A and believed false by B and actually true
-g) believed true by A and believed true by B and actually false
+	* g) believed true by A and believed true by B and actually false
-h) believed true by A and believed true by B and actually true
+	* h) believed true by A and believed true by B and actually true
-4. Carry out the move M or return to (1).
+* 4. Carry out the move M or return to (1).
 Of course, you can return to (1) at any time as your real time interaction unfolds or other conditions change.

 alternative presentation:

-Consider two or more people, A and B or A and B, C, D, E… Consider a potentially taken move M, under consideration.
+* Consider two or more people, A and B or A and B, C, D, E…
+* Consider a potentially taken move M, under consideration.
-Consider that the status of M if taken is exactly one of the following:
+* Consider that the status of M if taken is exactly one of the following:
-Believed good for A by A and believed good for B [, C, D, E…] by B and actually good for A and actually good for B.
+	* Believed good for A by A and believed good for B [, C, D, E…] by B and actually good for A and actually good for B.
 […]
-Believe bad for A by A and believed bad for B by B and actually bad for A and actually bad for B.
+	* Believed bad for A by A and believed bad for B by B and actually bad for A and actually bad for B.

 alternative presentation: [yay = good; bleh = bad] “Many Protocol” (Last updated: 2019-09-06; 09:19 CDT)